Mark Stephenson

 Species: Ruby-crowned Kinglet, male

-Ruby-crowned Kinglet at Beaver pond, oil on panel, 12x12in, 2024.
+Ruby-crowned Kinglet at Beaver pond, by Mark Stephenson, oil on panel, 12x12in, 2024.

-Contact me if you are interested
+Available contact me if you are interested

 A Common Yellowthroat warbler that I met on a walk around Beaver Pond in Kanata.
 These are beautiful small songbirds with a bright yellow throat and olive colouring.